Dheuster/AFT-FO4Edition/readme.txt

                   and ignores followers carry weight limits.
 If you are opposed to followers carrying more than their limit allows, then don't use this method.

         b) Get Behind Me

-           Causes the follower you are speaking with to teleport behind you.
+           Causes the follower you are speaking with to teleport behind you. while no clip support may allow you to pass through them, they may still choose to stand somewhere that is in the way.
+For example, if you need to pick a lock or hit a button they are standing in front of.

-           Note:

-           - If you are bumping into an active follower and you draw your weapon, this Method is executed automatically.

         c) Command Mode

              The follower will enter command mode.
 Usefull for imported NPCs that may not normally support command mode.
 Also supports remote access.
 If used from ALL FOLLOWER MODE or as a hotkey, this command places the previously commanded actor back into command mode.
 Activating a second time toggles command mode off.

         d) Wait Here

              Appears if the follower is an Active Follower currently in Follow